 The limitations of redeemable preference shares are as follows-

-- The company can only redeem shares if it has issued redeemable shares earlier, otherwise, the company does not have the option to redeem its shares.
+- The company can only redeem shares if it has issued redeemable shares earlier.
+Otherwise, the company does not have the option to redeem its shares.

 Important Points to Note

-It a way of paying the existing shareholders, very similar to paying dividends to the shareholders.
-By redeeming preference shares the company is most cases get rid of higher paying coupon rate securities, in a way increasing the shareholder’s value.
-By redeeming preference shares the number of total outstanding shares decreases and the EPS of the company increases, which increases the value of the company.
-When a company has issued redeemable preferential shares, it provides the company with an option to choose between whether to repurchase shares or redeem shares.
+It is a way of paying the existing shareholders, very similar to paying dividends to the shareholders.
+By redeeming preference shares, the company gets rid of higher-paying coupon rate securities, in a way increasing the shareholder’s value by redeeming preference shares.
+As a result, the number of total outstanding sharesOutstanding SharesOutstanding shares are the stocks available with the company's shareholders at a given point of time after excluding the shares that the entity had repurchased.
+It is shown as a part of the owner's equity in the liability side of the company's balance sheet. decreases, and the company’s EPS increases.
+This increases the value of the company.
+When a company has issued redeemable preference shares, it allows the company to choose between whether to repurchase shares or redeem shares.